 - No modification of the tested application is required.

-- Device must be connected both to the same WiFi network as the Mac OS X and also over the Lightning USB cable.
+- Device must be connected either to the same WiFi network as the Mac OS X or via the Lightning USB cable.

 - Support of automation in the Portrait and Landscape Left (with the device button on the right) screen orientations.

 - An extra set of features is provided through the iOS Over Xcode Extension plugin.
 It allows to manage the device applications, keyboard and screen orientation.

 As the connection is slower than the iOS Mirror one it is not suitable for testing of applications that require real time control, such as games etc. Use the iOS Mirror connection instead.
 Alternatively switch the connections on the fly as needed using the Connect command.

 - Xcode installed, up to date and configured with a valid Apple Developer account (matching provisioning profile, valid certificate chain).

 - Command Line Tools must be configured to point to the correct active Xcode directory: